Carrick, Cumnock and Doon Valley (Scottish Parliament constituency): Constituency boundaries and council areas

 The Carrick, Cumnock and Doon Valley constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster constituency.
 In 2005, however, Scottish Westminster (House of Commons) constituencies were mostly replaced with new constituencies.

-The rest of East Ayrshire is covered by the Kilmarnock and Irvine Valley constituency, whilst the rest of the South Ayrshire is covered by Ayr constituency.
+The rest of East Ayrshire is covered by the Kilmarnock and Irvine Valley constituency, whilst the rest of South Ayrshire is covered by Ayr constituency.

 Following their First Periodic review into constituencies to the Scottish Parliament in time for the 2011 Scottish Parliament election, the Boundary Commission for Scotland recommended redrawing the Carrick, Cumnock and Doon Valley constituency.
-The electoral wards used in the current creation of Carrick, Cumnock and Doon Valley are:
+The seat remained unchanged following the Second Periodic Review of Scottish Parliament Boundaries undertaken by Boundaries Scotland ahead of the 2026 Scottish Parliament election.
+The electoral wards of East Ayrshire Council and South Ayrshire Council used in the current creation of Carrick, Cumnock and Doon Valley are: